GREENSBORO — Jaysen Buterin has a crippling case of coulrophobia.

 He’s filming “Kill Giggles” over 19 days.

-“What’s so important is that it’s an original idea in an age and era of remakes and reboots and re-franchises,” Buterin says.
+“What’s so important is that it’s an original idea in an age and era of remakes and reboots and re-franchises,” Buterin said.

 In recent years, more filmmakers have left North Carolina for locales with better financial incentives.

-“I want to put North Carolina independent filmmaking back on the map,” Buterin says.
+“I want to put North Carolina independent filmmaking back on the map,” Buterin said.